Here are some terms, phrases and acronyms that you will likely hear around the residence halls and around campus.

 AndoverThe Andover Access Control system is a building security web-based system allowing building doors to be set on schedules and locked from remote locations.
 Staff and students use their NCard to gain access to residence halls using a card reader.
 All residence halls are equipped with Andover Access Control.

-ASTP (Alcohol Skills Training Program)The ASTP is a brief two session alcohol education program with a twist, and designed just for college students.
-Sessions are one week apart.
+AAP (Alcohol Awareness Program)The AAP is a brief alcohol education program with a twist, and designed just for college students.
 It is conducted in small groups of up to eight UNL students.
-ASTP covers topics most UNL students find useful and it gives you an opportunity to examine you own alcohol use patterns in a confidential, judgment-free environment.
+AAP covers topics most UNL students find useful and it gives you an opportunity to examine you own alcohol use patterns in a confidential, judgment-free environment.

 ASUN (Association of Students of the University of Nebraska)ASUN is the representative body for undergraduate students at the University of Nebraska-Lincoln students.
 ASUN provides a student voice on campus.